tushowergoyal/github-slideshow/_posts/0000-01-02-tushowergoyal.md

 ---
-layout: slide
+layout: duh
-title: "Welcome to our second slide!"
+title: "Welcome to our slide!"
----
+--
-Your text
+shu up
-Use the left arrow to go back!
+Use the right arrow to go back!